 - Counseling, consulting, and education;

 - Office-administered contraceptives;

 - Physician office visits for office-administered contraceptives;

 - Tubal ligation; and

 - Vasectomy.

-Family planning services may also be covered under the Preventive Health Services Benefit and the Prescription Drug Benefit.
+Family planning services may also be covered under the Preventive Health Services Benefit and the Prescription Drug Benefits Rider, if your Employer selected it as an optional Benefit.